 Now, I have nothing against collies.
 I love collies.
 I’ve had collies and you will not find a sweeter, better-natured dog around.
 But your general run of the mill purebred collie of today will have some issues.
 Collies are known for eye problems.
 Seems the breeders liked the look of the almond-shaped eye better than the nice round eye that can actually be seen out of and have bred collies with eyes that are literally suffocated for lack of air.
 A sleek narrow head was also found to be more attractive so they bred for that over a nice round skull.
 Now there’s no room for a brain.
 Clearly, a dog who cannot see properly and has a squished in brain is not going to be a very good working dog.
 If you are itching for a good old fashioned ‘farm collie’ there really is such a thing.
-They don’t look a lot like Lassie, but then, Timmy’s yard did not look like a farmyard either.
+They don’t look a lot like Lassie, but then, Timmy’s yard did

 Of course, there’s the OTHER collie: the Border Collie, and they are a completely different animal.
 Imagine Lassie on speed.

 If you have a very busy farm with a lot of stuff that needs tending, herding, sorting, worrying, then a Border Collie is perfect.
 Border Collies are arguably smarter than a lot of people and have a whole lot more stamina.
 Where Border Collies (and their families) get into trouble is when the dog does not have ENOUGH to do.
 Border Collies need to work and if you do not give them a job, they will make one up.
 Tearing up an entire household worth of linoleum is a short afternoon’s work for a B.C.
 Escaping from the yard just in case the neighbor has something to do takes about a split second if you have an average fence.
-If your fence is fashioned after the one at the maximum security prison set into 3 feet of cement, it will take an entire second.
+If your fence is fashioned after the

 On a farm with plenty of work to do, a Border Collie can be an invaluable companion—sharp, quick, always ready for any adventure you may have to go on no matter the weather—just the chance to be DOING something with you will be met with an exuberance that’s rarely found for something short of winning the lottery.
 The big one.